 Again, there’s a mounting pile of clinical data which suggests that the more carbs you eat, the higher your testosterone and DHT levels will go.

-Here’s a nicely explained review of the scientific evidence, and to pick a vital study out from there that directly relates to beard growth and fixing patchy facial hair, we can see that Anderson et al. found how higher-carb, lower-protein diets compared to higher-protein, lower-carb diets resulted in significantly higher DHT (the hormone that promotes linear beard-growth), and testosterone (the hormone that controls beard growth rate and primes facial hair follicles).
+Here’s a nicely explained review of the scientific evidence, and to pick a vital study out from there that directly relates to beard growth and fixing thin facial hair, we can see that Anderson et al. found how higher-carb, lower-protein diets compared to higher-protein, lower-carb diets resulted in significantly higher DHT (the hormone that promotes linear beard-growth3), and testosterone (the hormone that controls beard growth rate and primes facial hair follicles).

 We at Beard Resource follow and recommend every man interested in boosting their beard growth rate to get roughly 50-70% of their daily calories from carbohydrates; potatoes, fruit, pressed fruit juice, and dark berries.

 As you might already guess from the above subheading, protein is possibly the least important macronutrient for beard growth optimization.

 This doesn’t mean that you shouldn’t eat it at all!
 Since chronic protein-malnutrition has been shown to wreck your hormonal health4, and the keratin and collagen that builds the hair shaft and roots, depend on protein.

 However, you might want to keep your protein intake at moderate amounts, just enough to fuel your muscles and hair roots, but not too much that it would interfere with optimal hormone production.